Lectionary Bible Studies and Sermons

 The passage

 v12.
-Having established the superiority of the ministry of the gospel, Paul now identifies the different approaches between the two ministries.
+Having established the superiority of the ministry / administration, of the covenant under the gospel, Paul now identifies the different approaches between the two administrations.
 On the basis of the superiority of gospel ministry, Paul and his apostolic team can be "very bold" in their ministry - they can go for it.

 v13.
 Paul notes that this was not the case with Moses who had to veil his face.
 Paul is making the point that he and his team can preach and teach with open and complete frankness.
 They have a brilliantly clear revelation from God.
 For this reason, they can be bold.
 He goes on to develop the idea of the revelational clarity of his gospel ministry.

 v17.
-In the ministry of Paul and his apostolic crew, the veil-lifting role is performed by the Spirit.
+In the ministry of Paul and his apostolic team, the veil-lifting role is performed by the Spirit.
 So, Paul's ministry is marked by freedom of expression and action; he is "bold".

 v18.
 Having given the grounds for his boldness in ministry, Paul states how his words apply to all believers.
 All those who have turned to Christ have had the veil of unbelief lifted from them and through the enlightening ministry of the Holy Spirit, now see God face to face.